Grapes

 Winemaking notes

-Traditional Imeretian churi vinification uses partial skin contact - often about 10-20% of the must fermented with skins and stems.
-This yields a golden hue and fine tannic texture.
+Traditional Imeretian churi vinification uses partial skin contact (10-20% of must with skins and stems) to achieve a golden hue and fine tannic texture.

 Modern producers ferment Krakhuna in stainless steel to preserve fruit purity, sometimes aging on fine lees for texture.
-The grape's firm acidity helps wines remain stable and fresh over time.
+Its firm acidity ensures stability and freshness over time.

 Key producers

-Renowned examples come from Baia's Wine, Khvedelidze, Imereti Wine Company, and Tchrebalo Winery, along with numerous boutique maranis near Baghdati and Sviri.
+Notable producers include Baia's Wine, Khvedelidze, Imereti Wine Company, and Tchrebalo Winery, along with boutique maranis near Baghdati and Sviri.

 Summary

-Krakhuna (კრახუნა) expresses the confident, structured side of Imereti's white wines - lively yet grounded, aromatic yet firm.
-Whether fresh and mineral or amber and layered, Krakhuna proves that western Georgia can produce whites with both elegance and depth worthy of long cellaring.
+Krakhuna (კრახუნა) expresses Imereti's confident, structured white wines - lively yet grounded, aromatic yet firm.
+Whether fresh and mineral or amber and layered, it shows that western Georgia produces whites with elegance, depth, and long cellaring potential.